wmay/euc-safety/_guides/feet.md

 expensive and kind of awkward.
 The Japanese motorcycle gear company Komine makes a more convenient alternative, the [SK-481 Ankle Protector](https://japan.webike.net/products/20127444.html).
-(Though at the moment I'm the only person I know of who's tried it.)
+(Though at the moment I'm the only EUC rider I know of who's tried it.)